North Bonneville, Washington: History

 The community of North Bonneville developed as a construction town next to the massive Bonneville Lock, Dam, and powerhouse project begun in late 1933.
-Federal legislation in 1937 also authorized a second Powerhouse, although the need was not then immediate.
 North Bonneville was officially incorporated on June 25, 1935.

 The Columbia's north shore where North Bonneville had grown was selected by federal agencies in 1971 as the site for the second Powerhouse.
 Faced with the prospect of being displaced and disbanded the townspeople determined to relocate as a community.
 Intense efforts by citizens’ groups and planning assistance from state sources finally led to agreements with the U.S. Army Corps of Engineers to hire professionals for the design and construction of a new town.
 Contractors then prepared the chosen town site for the initial community of 600 people as the old town was devoured by the enormous excavation for the new powerhouse.